nhinhdao/nhinhdao.github.io/_posts/2018-09-13-sinatra_social_web_application.markdown

 only my friend_list has him, his friend_list doesn't has me

-For 2 persons both become friend with each other at the same time, I need to make 2 instance of **Friendship** class:
+For 2 people both become friend with each other at the same time, I need to make 2 instance of **Friendship** class:

 ```ruby
 post '/users/create_friends' do